 Disposables

-Examples include razors, cameras, plastic, and paper shopping bags, diapers, dryer sheets, plastic snack bags.
+Examples include razors, cameras, plastic, and paper shopping bags, diapers, dryer sheets, and plastic snack bags.

 See also Single-Use.